MacerAuthors/macer/README.md

 | MACER-0.50 *(new)* | 150 | 21.00 | 0.62 | 0.57 | 0.50 | 0.44 | 0.38 | 0.29 | 0.21 | 0.13 | 0.712 |
 | MACER-0.50 | 440 | 61.60 | 0.66 | 0.60 | 0.53 | 0.46 | 0.38 | 0.29 | 0.19 | 0.12 | 0.726 |

-## Anonymity Notice
-To follow the double-blind reviewing rule of ICLR, we have made this repository and this Github account anonymous.
-This is a temporary repository, and will be closed after the review process.
-We will put the URL of the permanent repository in the final version of our paper.

 ## Introduction